Chicago Rear-End Accident Lawyer

 Psychological Injuries

-The trauma of being involved in a rear-end collision can also lead to psychological injuries.
+The trauma of getting rear ended can also lead to psychological injuries.
 Victims may experience post-traumatic stress disorder (PTSD), anxiety, depression, or phobias related to driving.
 These conditions can affect the overall quality of life and may require psychological counseling or therapy.

 Damages Available in a Car Accident Claim

-In a car accident claim, victims can seek compensation for various damages, typically categorized into economic, non-economic, and punitive damages.
-Understanding these categories helps clarify the scope of compensation.
+In a car accident claim, victims can seek compensation for various damages.
+Losses are typically categorized into economic, non-economic, and punitive damages.

 Economic Damages